freshworksinc/aspose-html-cloud-ruby/README.md

 src = "test.html" # String | Document name.
 dst = "test.jpg"
 opts = {
-  width: 800, # Integer | Resulting image width.
+  width: 800, # Double | Resulting image width in pixels.
+For PDF, XPS and DOCX in inches.
-  height: 1000, # Integer | Resulting image height.
+  height: 1000, # Double | Resulting image height in pixels.
+For PDF, XPS and DOCX in inches.
-  left_margin: 10, # Integer | Left resulting image margin.
+  left_margin: 10, # Double | Left resulting image margin in pixels.
+For PDF, XPS and DOCX in inches.
-  right_margin: 10, # Integer | Right resulting image margin.
+  right_margin: 10, # Double | Right resulting image margin in pixels.
+For PDF, XPS and DOCX in inches.
-  top_margin: 20, # Integer | Top resulting image margin.
+  top_margin: 20, # Double | Top resulting image margin in pixels.
+For PDF, XPS and DOCX in inches.
-  bottom_margin: 20 # Integer | Bottom resulting image margin.
+  bottom_margin: 20 # Double | Bottom resulting image margin in pixels.
+For PDF, XPS and DOCX in inches.

 }